by Rabbi Dr Zvi Aviner

 What sin?
 Which door?

 Note that ELoKIM would interfere AFTER the sin, with retributions.
-YHVH interferes BEFORE the sin (of murder) while the THOUGHTS of it are still brewing in Cain’s heart.
-She is not here to execute Justice and punish but rather to prevent the evil from happening.
-She wants a clean heart where She can enter and Dwell .
+YHVH interferes BEFORE the sin (here: murder) while the THOUGHTS of it are still brewing in Cain’s heart.
+She is not here to execute Justice and punish the sinner but rather to prevent the evil from happening.
+She wants a clean heart where She can enter and Dwell.

 And her message to Cain was: As long the sin crouches at the door of your heart, you CAN control it: “and you shall rule over it.”
-There is a stage when we CAN stop our bad feelings from brewing.
+There is a stage when Man CAN stop bad feelings from brewing.

 Sin crouches as the Door of Eden